JoeyVedder/techquizzer/README.md

 ## Usage

-To start the program type npm run start:dev inside the terminal
+To start the program type npm run start to start the api in the server, then when thats loaded up open a new terminal and type "npm run cypress" (make sure cypress is installed).
+When cypress opens you can click e2e or component to test which file you want to.
+If you need more detailed instructions please click this [video](https://youtu.be/JD4WaTg6PbE)